Skip to Content

 Cucumbers

 The first thing you will need is fresh cucumbers.
 To start with you need freshly picked, small cucumbers.
-There are certain types of cucumbers that are bred to be pickled.
+Certain types of cucumbers are bred to be pickled.
 What makes a great cucumber is a small firm cucumber.
 If you do not have that variety or cannot find them, your normal cucumber will do.
 Try to buy from a farmers market though as the store-bought ones are sometimes coated in wax to help preserve them and make them look shiny.

 raw cucumbers that will be used to make homemade dill pickles.